In this tutorial, you’ll learn how to build a fully-functional WordPress e-commerce website completely from scratch, step-by-step.

 6. Recommended plugins for your e-commerce website

 Now, we don’t just want any old plugins for our e-commerce website.
-Since this is a website where you’re going to promote and sell products on, digital or physical, here’s what I would recommend installing and why –
+Since this is a website where you’re going to promote and sell products, digital or physical, here’s what I would recommend installing and why –

 - Business Profile Plugin – To create a profile about your business.